walidelnozahy/cloud/docs/workflows/testing.md

 In the context of Serverless Cloud, a unit test is one where the code under test doesn't access any external services such as Serverless Data.
 An example is a test for a self-contained utility function, or a test that replaces all external dependencies with mocks.

-Unit tests could in theory run in your local development environment instead of in your personal instance, but we recommend that you run all unit and integration tests using the `cloud test` command instead, to simplify your project.
+Unit tests could in theory run in your local development environment instead of in your developer sandbox, but we recommend that you run all unit and integration tests using the `cloud test` command instead, to simplify your project.